william-santini/WiSSkHy/README.md

 ![Schéma](https://github.com/user-attachments/assets/03230a04-b6dd-41fa-8070-0fb65640880b)

 ## Database Structure

-The WiSSkHy database is based on the **time series** concept.
+The WiSSkHy database is based on the **time series concept**.
 Discrete (punctual, or spot) measurements are also treated as time series, since each measurement is associated with a date.

+### Main tables